1913 School Report

 Sullivan & Bradford Public schools

 In the 1924 school report there is a student named Carl Driscol.
-Mr. Driscoll attended the first grade there the last year it was open before it was destroyed by a fire.
+Mr. Driscoll attended the first grade there the last year that it was open before it was destroyed by a fire.
 He later completed his college degree and returned to Campbellville with his new wife Alice.
 They resided at Campbellville in the old house by the mill & general store for two years.
 Their first child, Gary Driscoll, was the last child to be born at Campbellville.
-Mr. Driscoll served as a teacher then Principal of Loyalsock High School in Estella, then as Superintendent of Sullivan County Schools.
+Mr. Driscoll served as a teacher then Principal of Loyalsock High School in Estella, then as the Superintendent of Sullivan County Schools.
 He retired as head of BLAST, a multi-county administrative unit including Bradford, Sullivan, Lycoming and others.
 His wife Alice, taught Latin at Loyalsock and Sullivan County High Schools.
 She attended night school to obtain her Masters degree in Library Science and at her retirement was the Sullivan County's Elementary School Librarian.

 Back